Daniel Schulman (writer)

 Daniel Schulman is an American author and journalist.
-He is a senior editor at the Washington, D.C. bureau of Mother Jones.
-In 2014, he wrote the book Sons of Wichita, a biography of the Koch family.
+He is the deputy editor of news and politics at Mother Jones.
+In 2014, he wrote the book Sons of Wichita, a biography of the Koch family., and in 2023, he published The Money Kings: The Epic Story of the Jewish Immigrants Who Transformed Wall Street and Shaped Modern America.

 In 2015, Schulman, along with David Corn, released a story in Mother Jones questioning whether Bill O'Reilly's story about his coverage of the Falklands War was accurate.